AlessioSocci/PROJECT-DMX512-Light-Control-Device/README.md

 With encoder push button, correspond dmx channel set at 100%, repushing button the correspond dmx channel return to previous value.

-Display show eigth bar-graph correspond to value of the eight channel selected bu stick.
+Display show eigth bar-graph correspond to value of the eight channel selected by stick.